 With exhibition venues on both campuses the USM ART GALLERIES present the work of nationally and internationally acclaimed artists and play a major role in the cultural life of the Southern Maine region.
 Each spring the artist-in-residence program brings a nationally recognized artist to campus to teach and produce work.
 There is also a distinguished and long-running Lecture Series in the Visual Arts that brings artists, scholars and critics to campus.
 Students also have the opportunity to participate in a well-established internship program that links them to professionals and arts organizations.

-- graduate students possessing the knowledge and skills that will help them to lead rich and fulfilling lives both personally and professionally;
+- Possess the knowledge and skills that will help them to lead rich and fulfilling lives both personally and professionally;